-I joined the early years and childcare sector when my own children were growing up approximately 20 years ago.
+I joined the early years and childcare sector when my own children were growing up approximately 25 years ago.
 Initially I joined a pre-school management committee as a trustee taking on the treasurer role.
-I went on to join the staff team and studied for my early years qualifications eventually becoming the manager before taking on the role of a Childcare Development Officer with KCC 11 years ago.
+I went on to join the staff team and studied for my early years qualifications eventually becoming the manager before taking on the role of a Childcare Development Officer in 2007.

 In my spare time I enjoy dog walking, horse riding and reading.

-I have three grandchildren who take over most of my spare time!
-But I also enjoy listening to live music.
+I have five grandchildren who take up most of my spare time, but I also enjoy attending live music concerts.

 In my spare time I enjoy cooking, walking and reading.

-Hi my name is Sue Bailey and I am a Childcare Sufficiency Officer covering predominately Tonbridge and Malling.
-I have worked for Kent County Council since 2008 transferring to the Education People in September 2018.
-During my time with Kent I have covered Shepway, Maidstone and now Tonbridge Malling.
+Hi, my name is Sue Bailey and I am a Childcare Sufficiency Officer covering predominately Tonbridge & Malling.
+I have worked for Kent County Council since 2008 transferring to The Education People in September 2018.

-Previously I worked for Greenwich Borough Council for 19 years, firstly a playworker than as play development coordinator.
+Previously I worked for 19 years for Greenwich Borough Council, firstly as a playworker then as a play development coordinator.
 In my free time I enjoy long walks in the country and playing with my grandchildren.

-Ann began her business career in financial accounting employed in UK import/export sales companies.
-She studied business and reached the role of accounts manager and led a UK sales team.
-Her career path changed direction into volunteering when her daughter and son started school and pre-school.
-In 2000 she was employed by the charity Pre-school Learning Alliance supporting parenting skills in the voluntary sector.
-She trained as a tutor and graduated with honours from Canterbury Christ Church.
-She delivered family learning including the Jump Start programme, funded by the Basic Skills Agency.
+I began my business career in financial accounting employed in UK import/export sales companies.
+I studied business and became an accounts manager and led a UK sales team.
+My career path changed direction into volunteering when my daughter and son started school and pre-school.
+In 2000 I was employed by the Pre-school Learning Alliance supporting parenting skills in the voluntary sector.
+I trained as a tutor and graduated with honours from Canterbury Christ Church University.
+I delivered family learning including the Jump Start programme, funded by the Basic Skills Agency.

-In 2007 her skills and expertise best placed her for a development role in Kent County Council.
-TUPE process occurred in 2018 to The Education People and she is employed as Childcare Sufficiency Officer.
-Her business acumen, ability to engage and be solution focused are her key attributes as she is led by her passion to make a difference.
+In 2007 I joined Kent County Council as a development officer and transferred to The Education People in 2018 as a Childcare Sufficiency Officer.
+My business acumen, ability to engage and be solutions focused are key attributes that drive my passion to make a difference.

-Closest to Ann’s heart is her family and supporting Diabetes UK.
-She is a friend of Cornwall’s open-air theatre and enjoys walking the South West Coastal Path.
+Closest to my heart are my family and supporting Diabetes UK.
+I am a friend of Cornwall’s open-air theatre and enjoy walking the South West Coastal Path.